-Culinary Curiosities to Explore
+Culinary Curiosities (Update)

 - I want to find the lounge in Paris where Craig Claiborne listened to Edith Piaf sing Je ne Regrette Rien.

-I want to eat a tarte flambé in Strasbourg.12/29/2017
+I want to eat a tarte flambé in Strasbourg.

-- What became of the kitchen at 27 rue de Fleurus in Paris, where Alice B. Toklas cooked for Gertrude Stein and guests?
+- I’d like to find the kitchen at 27 Rue de Fleurus in Paris, where Alice B. Toklas cooked for Gertrude Stein and guests.

-I want to revisit La Tour des Saveurs in Bitche, France; a place where my dad took me for my 12th birthday.
+I want to revisit La Tour des Saveurs in Bitche, France, where Dad took me on my 12th birthday.
 While serving in the Franco-Prussian War, Auguste Escoffier was a chef in Wiesbaden.
 I want to find out where?

 I was born in Landstuhl, Germany.
 I’d like to find the village where my parents lived.
 I want to spend time in Lyon and unearth the culinary history of a boisterous woman whose significant enough to have her photo hang on the wall of the Escoffier Museum in Villeneuve-Loubet, La Mère Brazier.
 In Dijon I’d like to track down where M.F.K.
 Fisher lived and dined (Aux Trois Faisans, now Le Pré aux Clercs).

 - I’d like to hike and picnic in the tiny Bavarian town of Baiersbronn, “the secret Michelin-Star capital of the world.”